muratk3n/thirdwave/en/README.md

 ---

-Practitioners in these fields like proposing such things though, it makes the sound smart.
+nPractitioners in these fields like proposing such things though, it makes the sound smart.
 Hell one is thinking abt multiple universes.. isnt that smart?
 Sadly no..
-I gurantee it these ppl are extremely fucking dumb.
+I gurantee it these ppl are extremely bleeping dumb.

 ---